Advanced Accounting for BS/MS in Accounting

 - Book basis versus tax basis

-- Tax paid, tax bill, current tax expense, deferred tax expense, total tax expense
+Tax paid, tax bill, current tax expense, deferred tax expense, total tax

-- Taxes payable, uncertain tax benefit liabilities, deferred tax liabilities
+Taxes payable, uncertain tax benefit liabilities, deferred tax

 - Tax refunds receivable